Read about when, where and how you have chemotherapy for non Hodgkin lymphoma.

 You might have it if all signs of your lymphoma have gone (remission) but it is likely to come back.
 Or your doctor may suggest it if other treatment has not got rid of the lymphoma.
 Intensive chemotherapy is an experimental treatment for low grade lymphoma.
 They might also suggest it if there are signs that your lymphoma is changing (transforming) into a high grade non Hodgkin lymphoma.

 Most high grade (faster growing) non Hodgkin lymphomas are treated with a combination of several chemotherapy drugs.

 You have the treatment through a drip into a vein.
 Each treatment lasts a few days and you might need to stay in hospital during that time.
-Then you go home and have a break for 2 or 3 weeks to allow your body to recover from the effects of the drugs.
-The number of treatments you have depends on
+Then you go home and have a break for 2 or 3 weeks to allow your body to recover from the side effects.
+The number of treatments you have depends on:

 - which drugs you are having

 - how your lymphoma is responding to treatment

 - how your body is coping with the side effects

 The treatment usually lasts for at least 6 months.
 But sometimes you have treatment once a week instead of once every few weeks.
 In this case the treatment lasts for 3 or 4 months.